sohail/http_server_project/README.md

 # http\_server\_project
 A frame work to build an HTTP server.
 Written by, Sohail Qayum Malik

 The http\_headers\_src folder has C source code of "httpheaders" module.
 The module is used to parse HTTP request/reply.
 An example application **http-serv.py** is part of this repository.
-Please use this application to know the smarts of the "httpheaders" module. **Folder http_server_project-Python3.9 has the working implementation of this program much recent version of Python.
+Please use this application to know the smarts of the "httpheaders" module. **Folder http_server_project-Python3.9 has the working implementation of this program for much recent version of Python.
 I tested it with 3.8 and 3.9.0-alpha1** .

 The _example application_ uses another CPython module **argsv-cpython** to parse command line arguments you can colne it from here... __https://github.com/sohail/argsv-CPython.git__